dcernst/dcernst.github.io/teaching/mat411s18/syllabus.md

 	</tr>
 	<tr>
 		<td style="text-align: center;">I</td>
-		<td><b>Incomplete</b> or <b>In progress</b>.
+		<td><b>In progress</b>.
 The student made an honest attempt at the problem but recognized a flaw that prevented them from being able to complete the problem during the presentation.
 Alternatively, the student reported on their current progress on a problem and attempted to convey where or why they are currently "stuck".</td>
 	</tr>
 	<tr>
 		<td style="text-align: center;">S</td>